Generic selectors

 The next instance of birthday celebrations involved the sons of Job:

-It is likely that the phrase “each one on his day” refers to their birthdays.
-On each of these days, the sons gathered together “to eat and to drink” with their three sisters!
+It is likely that the phrase “each on his appointed day” refers to their birthdays.
+On each of these days, the sons gathered together “to eat and drink” with their three sisters!
 These were obviously family affairs and not debaucheries of drunkenness and sexual immorality.
 Scripture is completely neutral regarding their birthday celebrations; however, what happened next is often used to designate them as evil:

 Here we find that Job sent for all of his sons after their feasting was concluded and, when they arrived, he offered burnt offerings for them all in case (“it may be that”) they committed any sin.
 They may or may not have committed a sin.
 Job was being cautious because he cared for them and he wanted his sons to be right with God.
 In any regard, the feasts were family affairs and neither God nor Job ever condemned them.
 So, in all this, there is no evidence that their birthday celebrations were evil.